 It is the purpose of the event to provide an exciting program for youth and young adults to build character, to train in the responsibilities of participating citizenship and to develop personal fitness.
 Providing advancement opportunities is a primary part of this educational program.
 The Merit Badge Days can only be offered to our Scouts if merit badge counselors are available to teach classes.
 Let us know when you are available to teach classes and where you are willing to teach (e.g., Cockrell Scout Center, council camp) and what merit badges are you registered to

 Volunteer to Serve as a Merit Badge Counselor

 Merit Badge Counselors

-Merit badge counselors are needed to run the merit badge classes.
-Merit badge counselors must be registered with the council and have current Youth Protection Training (YPT).
-YPT can be taken at www.myScouting.org
+are needed to teach merit badge classes.
+Merit badge counselors must be registered as a merit badge counselor and have current Youth Protection Training (YPT) taken only at myScouting.org

 .
 It is our goal for the Scouts to be afforded opportunities to share resources from other troops with diverse occupations and skills.
 Participants will be expected to complete all the requirements as indicated by the Boy Scouts of America.
 Merit badge counselors should wear their Scout uniform if possible.